ClemenceTafforeau/ClemenceTafforeau/README.md

 <h1 align="center">Hi and welcome to my README 👋</h1>

 ### :woman_technologist: About me :
 My name is Clémence, Clem for short.
-I'm a web designer although I aspire to add "front-end development" to my skillset.
+I'm a web designer although I aspire to add "development" to my skillset.

 - 🇫🇷 I live in Tours, France
 - 💻 I'm a web designer currently undertaking a web development apprenticeship